Otomatorg/otomato-sdk/README.md

 # Otomato SDK

 The Otomato SDK empowers users to automate any crypto related behavior.
-With its suite of intuitive automation tools, Otomato allows users to seamlessly respond to market dynamics.
+With its suite of intuitive automation tools, Otomato allows users to seamlessly respond to market dynamics while abstracting all the complexity.

 ## Table of Contents